 Charlotte von Hardenburgh’s curatorial work and lectures highlight the influential yet underrepresented role of women within design and her research centers these narratives to establish a more expansive and inclusive re-interpretation of American design history.

-Spiral metal jewelry made, photographed, and modeled by Fran Hosken, circa 1948; image from the Franziska P. Hosken Collection of the Weinberg Modern Gallery in New York, NY.
+Spring-wire jewelry made, photographed, and modeled by Fran Hosken, circa 1948; images from the Estate of Fran Hosken, courtesy of Weinberg Modern in New York, NY.

 Chair upholstered in loop-fringe fabric on a checkerboard carpet, ca. 1936; Upholstery and carpet designed by Dorothy Liebes; image from the Dorothy Liebes Papers held by the Archives of American Art, Washington, DC